dmytro-demchyna/schema-keeper/README.md

 $ schemakeeper -c config.php -d /tmp/schema-keeper verify
 ```

-Having the saved dump of the current database structure, we are able to check whether changes have been made to the database structure after creating the dump.
+Having the saved database structure, we are able to `verify` saved dump for changes that were made after `save`.

-If there are no changes, `verify` will finished with exit-code 0, otherwise &mdash; with exit-code 1 and print information about changed objects.
+The `verify` will display information about changed objects.

 An alternative way to check is to call the `save` again, specifying the same directory, and check for changes in the VCS.
 Since the objects from the database are stored in separate files, the VCS will show only the changed objects.
 The main disadvantage of this method is the need to overwrite files to see the changes.